-- Prior period adjustment relating to collection fund debtors at 31 March 2023. - Prior period adjustment relating to the pension asset at 31 March 2023. - Significant delays experienced in the receipt of the land & buildings and council dwelling valuation reports and other delays / poor quality information. - [To confirm any additional fees on completion of the audit for financial statement and VFM.]
+- Prior period adjustment relating to collection fund debtors at 31 March 2023. - Prior period adjustment relating to the pension asset at 31 March 2023. - Significant delays experienced in the receipt of the land & buildings and council dwelling valuation reports and other delays / poor quality information. - Additional fees incurred due to prior year significant weakness in VFM.